 Having a solid defence in front of the authorities and knowing the rights at the time an interview takes place might lead the case to a positive result for the individual accused of certain crimes.

 Legal assistance for interviews under caution in UK

 As stated above, similarly to when you are arrested, you have the right to have a solicitor present, who makes sure that your rights are respected, knowing how to deal with an interview under caution.
 Before the interview, you will be able to discuss privately with your solicitor.
 This way, he or she can advise you on the most appropriate approach which should be taken in the defence for an interview under caution in UK in order to work for your best interests.

 Attending an interview under caution in UK cannot prove to be an enjoyable experience.
-If you or a member of your family has been contacted for such an interview, feel free to contact us.
-A solicitor in London is ready to assist you.
+If you or a member of your family has been contacted for such an interview, feel free to contact our team of criminal defence solicitors in London.